 There are many reasons why this might happen.
 For starters, there can be difficulties manipulating such tiny devices with human hands, particularly for arthritis sufferers.
 Background noise getting amplified is another common deterrent, as is memory loss.
 There are also many who just assume that they do not need the aid.

-Many older adults fear using their aids too much, thinking that the louder noises in their ear might actually worsen their hearing, but modern hearing aids often are computerized to minimize the background noise from being accelerated too much.
+Many older adults fear using their aids too much, thinking that the louder noises in their ear might actually worsen their hearing, but many of the best hearing aid alternatives are computerized to minimize the background noise from being accelerated too much.

 Cost Concerns: Hearing Aids Are Expensive